synrgy-5-fsw-1-cihuy/synrgy-rindho-fsw1-cihuy/README.md

 # Cars Management API
 ### endpoint
-(no fields validation assuming its on the front end)
 ####  METHOD GET :
 - '/api/cars' - get all cars
 - '/api/cars/[id]' - get one car based on **id**